What to Expect on a Youth Work Placement

 • School or Program Support Worker

-Graduates may also continue studying, progressing into broader community services, mental health, or counselling roles — areas that remain in high demand across Australia (Jobs and Skills Australia).
+You might also continue studying, progressing into broader community services, mental health, or counselling roles, areas that remain in high demand across Australia (Jobs and Skills Australia).

-Hader Institute of Education specialises in community and mental health training, helping people transform their passion for helping others into professional careers.
+Hader Institute of Education specialises in community and mental health training, helping people turn their passion for helping others into professional careers.

 • Nationally recognised qualifications designed with industry input